 News This Week

-Eddie Izzard, who also goes by Suzy, comedian and long-time Labour supporter, has thrown her hat into the ring hoping to be chosen as Labour's next candidate for Brighton Pavilion.
+Suzy Izzard, comedian and long-time Labour supporter, has thrown her hat into the ring hoping to be chosen as Labour's next candidate for Brighton Pavilion.

 Though Labour's selection process has not yet started, nor are applications yet open, the 61-year-old is hoping to be selected to run in the seat currently occupied by Caroline Lucas, who is stepping down at the next, yet to be scheduled, election.

 Last year she ran to be selected as a council candidate in Sheffield City, and has previously said she would run to be Mayor of London in the 2020 election.

 I’m standing to be the next Labour MP for Brighton Pavilion, to support this brilliant city and its diverse and vibrant community.
 I’m just the latest in over 200 years of Izzards in East Sussex and I’m proud of my roots.

 Whilst the Tories stoke fear and encourage culture wars, Brighton has shown the country another way; Open-minded and welcoming to all, with a thriving arts, creative and cultural scene.
 Imaginative, energetic and full of entrepreneurial spirit.